Skip to main content

 ]

-Use the slug as the app-key in all subsequent action commands for that specific app.
+Use the slug as the app in all subsequent action commands for that specific app.
 Every action needs a connection ID.
 A connection ID ties a command to a specific authenticated account, like your Google Sheets connection, Slack account, or GitHub org.
 List all connections you already have for an app:

 npx zapier-sdk list-connections google-sheets --json